-- (a) develop with the Board, implement and monitor the strategic and financial plans for the Company; - (b) develop, implement and monitor the annual budgets and business plans; - (c) plan, implement and monitor all major capital expenditure, capital management and all major corporate transactions, including the issue of any securities of the Company; - (d) develop all financial reports, and all other material reporting and external communications by the Company, including material announcements and disclosures, in accordance with the Company's Shareholder Communications Policy. - (e) manage the appointment of the CFO, the general counsel and company secretary and any other specific senior management positions; - (f) develop, implement and monitor the Company's risk management framework; - (g) consult with the chairman and the company secretary in relation to establishing the agenda for Board meetings; - (h) agree with the chairman their respective roles in relation to all meetings (formal and informal) with shareholders and all public relations activities; - (i) in consultation with the chairman or delegate authority for the approval of all material press releases, and other investor and shareholder releases.
-The chairman may choose to refer any particular issue to other directors; - (j) be the primary channel of communication and point of contact between the executive staff and the Board (and the directors); - (k) keep the chairman fully informed of all material matters which may be relevant to the Board, in their capacity as directors; - (I) in conjunction with the chairman and other appropriate members of senior management, review all matters material to the interests of the Company: - (m) provide strong leadership to, and effective management of, the Company in order to: - (i) encourage cooperation and teamwork; - (ii) build and maintain staff morale at a high level; - (iii) build and maintain a strong sense of staff identity with, and a sense of allegiance to, the Company; - (n) ensure a safe workplace for all personnel; - (o) ensure that the Company has regard to the interests of employees of the company and the community and environment in which the company operates; and - (p) otherwise carry out the day-to-day management of the Company.
+- (a) develop with the Board, implement and monitor the strategic and financial plans for the Company; - (b) develop, implement and monitor the annual budgets and business plans; - (c) develop all financial reports, and all other material reporting and external communications by the Company, including material announcements and disclosures, in accordance with the Company's Shareholder Communications Policy. - (d) manage the appointment of the CFO, the general counsel and company secretary and any other specific senior management positions; - (e) develop, implement and monitor the Company's risk management framework; - (f) consult with the chairman and the company secretary in relation to establishing the agenda for Board meetings; - (g) agree with the chairman their respective roles in relation to all meetings (formal and informal) with shareholders and all public relations activities; - (h) in consultation with the chairman, the Company Secretary, or both, approve or delegate authority for the approval of all material press releases, and other investor and shareholder releases.
+The chairman may choose to refer any particular issue to other directors; - (i) be the primary channel of communication and point of contact between the executive staff and the Board (and the directors); - (j) keep the chairman fully informed of all material matters which may be relevant to the Board, in their capacity as directors; - (k) in conjunction with the chairman and other appropriate members of senior management, review all matters material to the interests of the Company; - (I) provide strong leadership to, and effective management of, the Company in order to: - 4.7.1.I.1 encourage cooperation and teamwork; - 4.7.1.1.2 build and maintain staff morale at a high level; - 4.7.1.1.3 build and maintain a strong sense of staff identity with, and a sense of allegiance to, the Company; - (m) ensure a safe workplace for all personnel; - (n) ensure that the Company has regard to the interests of employees of the company and the community and environment in which the company operates; and - (o) otherwise carry out the day-to-day management of the Company.

-4.6 Limitations on delegated authority of the CEO
+4.8 Limitations on delegated authority of the CEO